zbenmo/yapy3c/docs/part_VI_various.md

     fh.write("\nHere's my mobile")
 ```

 We "entered" the context manager of the file.
-When we left (as of the indentation), the file was closed automatically.
+When we "exited" (as of the indentation), the file was closed automatically.
 Note the usage of the **with** statement.

 If you have multiple files, for example you implement a filter that reads from one file and writes to another file, you can either indent even more, or also use commas in a single 'with' expression, as follows: